Shibu Chakravarthy

+Shibu Chakravarthy is an Indian lyricist, screenwriter, and journalist who works in Malayalam cinema.

 Career

 He was introduced to the Malayalam film industry by Rajan Prakash of Prakash Movie tone.
 His first film was Allimalarkkavu (1984), made while he was doing his master's degree in philosophy in Maharaja's College, Ernakulam.
 He continued his studies and secured a diploma in journalism while working in the film industry.
 His breakthrough was the film Shyama with the song "Chembarathy Poove chollu", and became a lyricist.

 Besides being a lyricists and screenwriter, he has also worked as a graphic designer with Gayathri Asokan at Gayathri designs.
 He had then worked on poster designs for many Malayalam movies and cover designs for music cassettes.

-He has worked with M.K.
+He has worked with Ouseppachan, M.K.
 Arjunan, Raghu Kumar, Shyam, Ravindran, Johnson, K.J.
 Joy, Kannoor Rajan, Jerry Amal Dev, M.G.
 Radhakrishnan, S.P.
-Venketesh, Mohan Sithara, M. Jayachandran Alphons, Deepak Dev, and Ousephachan.
+Venketesh, Mohan Sithara, M. Jayachandran, Alphons and Deepak Dev.